refinedev/refine/documentation/tutorial/routing/resource-definition/react-router/index.md

 Now we've defined our routes and resources, we're ready to start refactoring our components to benefit from the features provided by Refine.

-In the next step, we'll be updating our components to benefit from the parameter inference of Refine.
+In the next step, we'll be learning about the navigation helpers of Refine and how to use them.

 </Sandpack>